oliverfoster/adapt-buildkit-rub/README.md

 ```
 #####--wait
 Has few use-cases.
-When double-clicking on rub.bat from windows, this feature is useful in that the command prompt down not exit immediately.
+When double-clicking on rub.bat from windows, this feature is useful in that the command prompt will not exit immediately.

 #####--tracking*
 Currently requires that you specify a module id ``./rub --trackinginsert p101`` but there are plans to allow ``./rub --trackinginsert`` to do all modules.